weareunion/Fetch-Demo/README.md

    make test
    ```

-   This command will execute the test suite using Jest, providing detailed output on test results.
+   This command will execute the test suite using Jest, providing detailed output on test results within the Docker container, printed to your terminal.
+This command will also start the application in test mode.

 ### Example Requests